swiftwasm/swiftwasm-book/src/getting-started/porting.md

-# Porting code from other platforms to WebAssembly
+# Porting code to WebAssembly with WASI

 In the form that's currently standardized and supported by browsers and other hosts, WebAssembly is a 32-bit architecture.
 You have to take this into account when porting code from other